Facebook pixel Visiting Hauteville | International Programs | Pepperdine University | Pepperdine Community Skip to main content

 Restaurants

-Reservations are often required in Switzerland regardless of the time of day or price of the restaurant.
-If you are interested in making a reservation, please inform us, and we will assist you.
+Reservations are often required in Switzerland regardless of the time of day or price of the restaurant - please email or call the restaurant in advance.

 Art & Culture